The Operating System Becomes the AI Gatekeeper

 Second, user consent should be contextual.
 A single opt-in for an AI memory feature is not enough if the feature can touch banking, health, messaging, workplace, school, legal, or intimate content.
 Consent must follow the sensitivity of the context.

 Third, local processing claims should be specific.
-Users should know what runs on device, what goes to a cloud model, what is retained, what is logged, what can be exported, and what enterprise or family-management policies can change.
+Users should know what runs on device, what goes to a cloud model, what is retained, what is logged, what can be exported, and what enterprise, school, family-management, or backup policies can change.

 The operating system is becoming a priest of context.